Information Desk | S&M Activities | For Players | Dance Tutorials | Revealing Items | 4:Bohemians

 1930-July-14.
 NYC, New York.
 Manuel "Canario" Jimenez records Rafael Hernández's bolero 'Lamento Borincano' later becoming a popular anthem of Puerto Rico.

 1930-April-26.
 NYC, New York.
-'El Manisero' [The Peanut Vendor] by Azpiazú's Havana Casino Orchestra meets with unexpected success on Broadway.
+'El Manisero' [The Peanut Vendor] by Azpiazú's Havana Casino Orchestra meets with unexpected success at the RKO Theater on Broadway and Forty-sixth Street, where vocalist Antonio Machín appears from behind a curtain to throw packets of peanuts into the audience.
 Some historians attribute this event with triggering the rise in popularity of Cuban music in the U.S. The Cuban dance craze which ensues in the 1930s forces even non-Latino clubs to hire "Cuban"-style relief bands.

 1930-April-late.
 NYC, New York.
 'El tabaquero ó un negro en Sevilla', a blackface zarzuela {emphasis mine} performed by Ramón Espigul's theatrical company from Havana opens at the Apollo Theatre.